mechpen/rterm/README.md

 A port of [suckless terminal](https://st.suckless.org/) to rust.

-Most functions of `st` are ported.
+Most functions of `st` are implemented.
+A few major features are missing:

+- XIM support
+- wide-char support

 Licensed with MIT or Apache-2.0